-Multi-Instance Contrastive Learning (MICLe), is proposed by \citet{azizi2021big}, is a refinement and improvement of SimCLR.
-Instead of using one input to generate augmented views for contrastive learning, they propose to minimize the disagreement of several views from multiple input images of the same patient, creating of more positive pairs.
-Meanwhile, \citet{wang2021transpath} adopt the BYOL architecture to facilitate histopathology image classification.
-A contribution of their work was to collect the currently largest WSI dataset for Self-SL pre-training.
-It includes 2.7 million patches cropped from 32,529 WSIs covering over 25 anatomic sites and 32 classes of cancer subtypes.
-Similarly, \citet{ghesu2022self} develop a contrastive learning and online clustering algorithm based on over 100 million radiography, CT, MRI, and ultrasound images.
-By leveraging this large unlabeled dataset for pre-training, the performance and convergence rate of the proposed model show a significant improvement over the state-of-the-art.
-Another line of work that utilizes large-scale unsupervised dataset is \citep{nguyen2023lvm}, in which over 1.3 million multi-modal data from 55 publicly available datasets are integrated.
-In addition to considering different perspectives of the same input, \citet{jiang2023anatomical} introduce a contrastive objective for the learning of anatomically invariant features.
-This approach is designed to fully exploit the inherent similarities in anatomical structures across diverse medical imaging volumes.

-Further studies take into account the global and local contrast for better representation learning.
-Their methods usually minimize the InfoNCE loss \citep{oord2018representation} to capture the global and local level information.
-In \citep{yan2022sam}, the authors implement the InfoNCE by encoding each pixel of the input image.
-Their goal is to generate embeddings that can precisely describe the anatomical location of that pixel.
-To achieve this, they develop a pixel-level contrastive learning framework to generate embeddings at both the global and local level.
-Further, \citet{liu2023hierarchical} propose a hierarchical contrastive learning objective to capture the unsupervised representation of intra-oral mesh scans from point-level, region-level, and cross-level.
+Azizi \textit{et al.} \cite{azizi2021big} developed multi-instance contrastive learning (MICLe), extending SimCLR by minimizing disagreement between views from multiple images of the same patient, creating richer positive pair relationships.
+In parallel, Wang \textit{et al.} \cite{wang2021transpath} applied the BYOL architecture to histopathology image classification, making a substantial contribution by assembling the largest WSI dataset for Self-SL pre-training at the time—comprising 2.7 million patches from 32,529 WSIs spanning over 25 anatomic sites and 32 cancer subtypes.